In Living Color! Wrote an article 'bout it! Like to read it? Here it goes!

 - Sesquipedalian Loquaciousness: Averted and parodied with Oswald Bates.
 See Delusions of Eloquence above.

 - Sketch Comedy

-- Take That: The show often made fun of everything under the sun.
+- Take That!: The show made fun of everything under the sun.
 Its main target was NBC's Saturday Night Live for underusing its African-American cast members at the time (such as Tim Meadowsnote and Chris Rocknote ).

 - Theme Tune Rap: By Heavy D (who also did the theme to MADtv).

-- Token White: Jim Carrey (probably the most popular of the four), Kelly Coffield, Alexandra Wentworth, and Jay Leggett.
+- Token White: Jim Carrey (the most popular of the five), Kelly Coffield, Alexandra Wentworth, Carol Rosenthal, and Jay Leggett.
 Also, a couple of the Fly Girls.

 - Variety Show

 - Where Da White Women At?: The tribal men in the "New Republic of Naganawanaland" skit are eager to have their way with appointed ambassador Margaret Linsford Hall.
 Thanks to her interpreter Mr. Mobutu teaching her a phrase to close her speech with."I am really turned on by black men who wear beads.
 You may all come to my quarters for a coconut oil party."

 - Where No Parody Has Gone Before: Jim Carrey plays Captain Kirk in two Star Trek parody sketches.
 "The Wrath of [Louis] Farrakhan" has them come up against the leader of the Nation of Islam, and the other skit has a now-geriatric Kirk and company trying to recapture old glories before the attendants from their nursing home catch up with them.